4MR4N11/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - [9-logme.js](9-logme.js) - A function that prints the number of arguments already printed and the new argument value.

 - [10-converter.js](10-converter.js) - A function that converts a number from base 10 to another base passed as argument.

+- [100-map.js](100-map.js) - A script that imports an array and computes a new array.